rat10/nng/inclusion.md

 ##### Literal
-The bare literal, besides its function as a building block for the transclusion mechanism, may find uses on its own, e.g. to keep graphs around that have not been properly defined yet
+The bare literal, besides its function as a building block for the inclusion mechanism, may find uses on its own, e.g. to keep graphs around that have not been properly defined yet
 ```
 :Gx rdf:value " :x :y :z ."^^nng:Graph ;
     :status :Unconfirmed .